Skip to main content

 Identity Attributes

 Identity attributes are stored as metadata internally and materialized into dedicated span columns.
-They appear as Session ID and Agent ID columns in the trace explorer.
+They appear as Session ID and Agent ID columns in the Explorer.
 They are not registered in the attribute catalog and cannot be used in FQL custom metrics.

 Set agent attributes on every span.
 If you provide gen_ai.agent.name or gen_ai.agent.id, set them on every span within the trace.
 Fiddler uses these to attribute spans to the correct agent — spans missing these fields will be unattributed even if other spans in the same trace carry them.